EarthObservation/adaf/README.md

 ## Requirements
-* Python 3.8 (recommended to use conda virtual environment: download and install [Miniconda](https://docs.anaconda.com/free/miniconda/) or [Anaconda](https://docs.anaconda.com/free/anaconda/install/windows/))
+* Python 3.9 (recommended to use conda virtual environment: download and install [Miniconda](https://docs.anaconda.com/free/miniconda/) or [Anaconda](https://docs.anaconda.com/free/anaconda/install/windows/))

+    > ADAF has been tested with Python 3.9.
+Newer Python versions should also work, but you will need to manually install a compatible version of the GDAL library.
+For details, refer to section 7 in the step-by-step instructions.

 * Files with trained Machine learning models.
 Download from [Dropbox](https://www.dropbox.com/t/QRVtxUVTPRVSnYKK).